POCA Tech prepares graduates to practice as independent health care practitioners.

 Our educational objectives are for POCA Tech graduates to be able to:

-- identify and model all functions of a community acupuncture clinic; administer appropriate styles of community acupuncture; evaluate patients’ needs and collaborate with patients to create effective treatment plans; establish a therapeutic relationship with patients; have good needling skills; and demonstrate an understanding of their ethical, legal, and cooperative responsibilities; and identify and implement best practices for financially sustainable clinic operations.
+2. identify and model all functions of a community acupuncture clinic; administer appropriate styles of community acupuncture; evaluate patients’ needs and collaborate with patients to create effective treatment plans; establish a therapeutic relationship with patients; have good needling skills; demonstrate an understanding of their ethical and legal responsibilities; and identify and implement best practices for financially sustainable clinic operations;

-- enter their careers as healthcare providers not unreasonably burdened by debt from the POCA Tech program; in order to support this objective, POCA Tech will keep the total cost of tuition and associated program expenses under the amount a graduate can reasonably expect to earn in their first year of employment (about $25,000); and
+4. enter their careers as healthcare providers not unreasonably burdened by debt from the POCA Tech program; in order to support this objective, POCA Tech will keep the total cost of tuition and associated program expenses under the amount a graduate can reasonably expect to earn in their first year of practice (about $25,000);

-- demonstrate information and research literacy in order to successfully participate in the development of liberation acupuncture as a school of thought and practice; actively and effectively engage in the sociocratic governance of the school and the co-op; and
+5. demonstrate information and research literacy in order to successfully participate in the development of Liberation Acupuncture as a school of thought and practice; and